Chuck Connors: Typecasting and other TV roles

 In 1967–1968, Connors starred in the ABC series Cowboy in Africa alongside Tom Nardini and British actor Ronald Howard.

-Connors guest-starred in a last-season episode of Night Gallery titled "The Ring With the Red Velvet Ropes".
+Connors guest-starred in a last-season episode of Night Gallery titled "The Ring with the Red Velvet Ropes".
 In 1973 and 1974, he hosted a television series called Thrill Seekers.

 Connors was nominated for an Emmy Award for his performance in a key role against type: a slave owner in the 1977 miniseries Roots.

 Connors hosted a number of episodes of Family Theater on the Mutual Radio Network.
-This series was aimed at promoting prayer as a path to world peace and stronger families, with the motto, "The family which prays together stays together."
+This series was aimed at promoting prayer as a path to world peace and stronger families, with the motto, "The family that prays together stays together."

 In 1980, he hosted Chuck Connors' Great Western Theatre, a combination of off-network episodes of Branded and The Guns of Will Sonnett, managed by Leo A. Gutman, Inc.

-In 1983, Connors joined Sam Elliott, Cybill Shepherd, Ken Curtis, and Noah Beery Jr. in the short-lived NBC series The Yellow Rose, about a modern Texas ranching family.
+In 1983, Connors joined Sam Elliott, David Soul, Cybill Shepherd, Ken Curtis, and Noah Beery Jr. in the short-lived NBC series The Yellow Rose, about a modern Texas ranching family.

-In 1985, he first guest-starred in the pilot episode which would become a recurring role of King Powers in the ABC TV series Spenser: For Hire, starring Robert Urich as Spenser — "with an S, like the poet" — and Avery Brooks as Hawk.
+In 1985, he first guest-starred in the pilot episode which would become a recurring role of King Powers in the ABC TV series Spenser: For Hire, starring Robert Urich as Spenser—"with an S, like the poet"—and Avery Brooks as Hawk.

 In 1987, he co-starred in the Fox series Werewolf, as drifter Janos Skorzeny.

 In 1988, he guest-starred as Gideon in the TV series Paradise, starring Lee Horsley.
 He also starred as Nash Crawford, an aged, retired Texas Ranger, in the film Once Upon a Texas Train.

 In 1991, Connors was inducted into the Western Performers Hall of Fame at the National Cowboy & Western Heritage Museum in Oklahoma City.